MUTE is a word which means at least two things:

 qlp_connect(HostAddress ha, int AES_key_length):

-.
+QlpConnection.
 This function initializes a secure connection

 between the two endpoints.
-AES_key_length
+AES_key_length specifies the

 length of the random generated AES key.

-qlp_send(QlpConnection conn, byte[] data): void
+qlp_send(QlpConnection conn, byte[] data): void.
+Sends

 some data over the secure connection.qlp_receive(QlpConnection conn, int length):